Omnis Technical Note TNCN0001

 By Omnis Technical Support

 This tech note describes the step-by-step approach you should take to converting your Omnis 7 libraries to Omnis Studio.
-Alternatively you can go to the conversion page for more information.

 There have been several instances of clients reporting difficulties in